Skip to content

 train_losses: Per-epoch training loss values.

-val_accuracies: Per-epoch validation accuracy values.
+val_metric_values: Per-epoch validation metric values.

 out_path: Destination file path for the saved figure.